Robert Wenthold Postdoctoral Research Fellowship

 The fellowship is designed to maximize the probability of success for a long-term independent research career in the multi-disciplinary field of communication sciences.
 Acquisition of new scientific approaches and methodologies is encouraged, with the opportunity for multi-disciplinary training and structured co-mentoring.
 The fellowship includes an initial two-year commitment of salary, benefits, travel, and annual supplies, with the potential for performance-based salary increases and extension of the appointment beyond two years.

-Eligible individuals will have an M.D. and/or Ph.D., or an equivalent doctoral degree, and 0-2 years of prior postdoctoral research experience at the time of initial appointment.
-Prior postdoctoral experience may be in a National Institutes of Health intramural or extramural laboratory.
+Eligible individuals will have an M.D. and/or Ph.D., or an equivalent doctoral degree, and up to 2 years of prior postdoctoral research experience at the time of initial appointment.
+Prior postdoctoral experience may be in an NIH intramural or extramural laboratory.

 The application process is ongoing, with applications due April 1 and October 1 each year.

 April 2015 update: The second recipient of the Robert Wenthold Postdoctoral Research fellowship is Qiuxiang Zhang.
 Dr. Zhang earned a Ph.D. in biomedical engineering from the University of Alabama at Birmingham, with a focus on functional imaging of the retina.
 She will combine her previous experience in neuroimaging with molecular biology and auditory neuroscience while working on the spatio-temporal imaging of sub-cellular signals during hair cell development under the mentorship of Katie Kindt, Ph.D.